- Meetings, Monitoring, & Questions: A Board’s Added Value

 - examined how it produces value

-- had the directors evaluate (anonymously) their own participation and commitment
+- had individual directors evaluate their own performance as a director

 - Review the performance of the board and committee chairs to ensure that good leadership is in place.
 Senior staff who work with the committees might be invited to participate here too.
 The CCCC board is in the midst of designing this process.